Install Docker

 .

-For example to download the latest stable release from Docker hub use command :
+For example to download the latest stable release from the OWASP dockerhub :

 docker pull owasp/threat-dragon:stable